jopemachine/alfred-chrome-workflow/README.md

 2. **Check your `chrome_profile` on `/Users/<username>/Library/Application Support/Google/Chrome/<chrome_profile>/`. default value is set by `Default`.**

-If chrome_profile is not proper, you will encounter below error.
+If `chrome_profile` is not proper, you could encounter below error.

 ![](./imgs/profile_name_error.png)